 National Mental Health Commissioner Prof. Ian Hickie warns the Abbott Government not to stall action on a landmark report

-- 27 March: A research collaboration between the Brain and Mind Research Institute, Southern Radiology, Save Sight Institute and others have found a new imaging technique reveals MS progression related to diffusivity in brain.
+- 27 March: A research collaboration between the Brain and Mind Research Centre, Southern Radiology, Save Sight Institute and others have found a new imaging technique reveals MS progression related to diffusivity in brain.

 - 5 February: Professor Hickie quoted in Sydney Morning Herald's article 'Mental health cases spike as police seek new role.'
 Professor Hickie comments on the rise in the number of people police have taken to hospital with a mental illness, saying the increase demonstrates the failing of mental health care in the community.